 Environmental Health Surveillance and Reporting

-The Kansas Environmental Public Health Tracking Program works in partnership with the CDC to track health outcomes that may be related to environmental exposures.
+The Kansas Environmental Public Health Tracking Program (Tracking) works in partnership with the CDC to track health outcomes that may be related to environmental exposures.
 The program provides a public website and data explorer that provides health outcomes and environmental exposures data to inform policy development, program planning, grant applications, environmental health surveillance, community level interventions, and public health research.

 The Kansas Department of Health and Environment conducts blood lead surveillance for the state of Kansas.
 Surveillance activities are provided through a partnership with local health departments and other entities involved in the testing, reporting, monitoring and management of blood lead.
 Blood lead data for Kansas is compiled and made available through the Kansas Environmental Public Health Tracking Program.